1. Why do you want a website for your small business?

 As a starter you’ll likely need a page about you/your business, a page showcasing your products/services, a contact page, and some sort of home or ‘start here’ page.

-For more help planning your website content you could invest in my purpose-made Ultimate Website Content Planner (link takes you to my Etsy store).
+For more help planning your website content you could invest in my purpose-made Copywriting Toolkit which has my Ultimate Website Content Planner.

 6. Who’s writing the words?

 You either need to find a copywriter with experience writing for websites (because it’s very different to writing for printed publications) or you can write the content yourself.

 If you decide to hire a copywriter, and you don’t have someone in mind already, ask your web designer (yep, we still haven’t got to them on this list yet, but we will).

 Or if you want to save £$£$ and have maximum control over the words on your website, you can write the content yourself.
 Is now a good time to mention the Worditude Copywriting Toolkit again?
 It has step-by-step instructions and templates for all your key webpages (you’re welcome).

 Once you know roughly what pages you will be creating for your website, you can start planning out the graphics and images that you need.